mm80843/T3.5/docs/Article/PBN__Article_32.md

 # Article: __li_association_2021__ (PBN__Article_32)

+## Property: has_ArticleTitle

+Association of built environment attributes with the spread of COVID-19 at its initial stage in China

-## Property: has_ArticleYear
+## Property: has_BenefInArticle

-2021
+* [Control of infection spread](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_146.md)

 ## Property: has_ArticleLLMSummary

 This study looked at how different attributes of the built environment (BE) in China were associated with the spread of COVID-19.
 They collected data on various BE attributes, such as the number of trains and flights, population density, and travel time by public transport.
 They also looked at the percentage of the aging population in different cities.
 The study found that the number of trains and population flow had a positive association with the spread of the virus, while the percentage of the aging population had a negative association.
 The travel time by public transport and population density of built-up areas also had an impact.
 The study suggests that controlling inter-city connections and reducing population densities could help prevent the spread of future pandemics.

-## Property: has_BenefInArticle

-* [Control of infection spread](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_146.md)

-## Property: has_ArticleTitle
+## Property: has_ArticleLLMShortSummary

-Association of built environment attributes with the spread of COVID-19 at its initial stage in China
+This study examines the association between built environment (BE) attributes and the spread of the COVID-19 virus in China.
+The study focuses on both inter-city and intra-city BE attributes, such as the number of trains and flights, between-ness centrality of key transport nodes, population flow, travel time by public transport, density of points of interest around railway stations, and population density of built-up areas.
+The study uses a mixed geographically weighted regression (GWR) model to estimate the associations of these BE attributes with the spread of the virus.
+The results show that the number of trains, population flow, between-ness centrality, travel time by public transport, and population density of built-up areas have mixed effects on the spread of COVID-19.
+The associations vary across locations, indicating spatial heterogeneity.
+The study suggests that restricting inter-city connections and reducing population densities in built-up areas could be effective measures to prevent the spread of future pandemics.
+The findings have important policy implications for urban planning and policy-making to improve the resilience of cities and communities in dealing with public health pandemics.
+However, the study has some limitations, such as the focus on the initial stage of the pandemic and the need to consider socio-demographic characteristics and healthcare facilities in future studies.

 ## Property: has_RiskInArticle